mondjef/icsv2ledger/README.md

 1. Filename given on command line with `--accounts-file`,
 2. `.icsv2ledgerrc-accounts` in current directory,
 3. `.icsv2ledgerrc-accounts` in home directory.

+**`--strict`**

+this option forces behaviour similiar to ledger strict mode in that it forces the use of only accounts defined in `--accounts-file` and/or previously used in existing transactions parsed from the `--ledger-file`.
+Use of `--accounts-file` option is highly recommended with the use of this option for it to be effective.

 **`--quiet, -q`**